Historic Grand Hotels on the Mississippi Gulf Coast: Buena Vista Hotel (Biloxi)

 The Buena Vista Hotel was designed by architect Carl Matthes with a mission-style, stucco design and opened on July 4, 1924.
-The Buena Vista was 5 stories tall with 200 guest rooms.
+The Buena Vista was five stories tall with 200 guest rooms.
 The hotel was built in a U-shape facing the Mississippi Sound on the north side of the Old Spanish Trail which became U.S. Route 90.
 Although the hotel almost closed for lack of business during the Great Depression, it was purchased by local attorney, James Love Jr. in 1938, and began a comeback, as the new owner developed the concept of attracting convention business.
 Within 15 years, Love and his staff had transformed Gulf Coast tourism by attracting more than 100 conventions to the hotel each year.
 During summers, the hotel hosted Mississippi's Miss Hospitality Pageant, and business thrived through the 1950s.
 In 1958, a new motel style addition was added on the beach side of the hotel, south of U.S. Route 90.
 With the construction of motel chains and the Interstate Highway System in the 1960s, business began to decline at the Buena Vista because tourists had more lodging options throughout the Gulf Coast.
 The death blow came in 1969 when Hurricane Camille blew out windows and its tidal surge flooded the hotel lobby and ground floor.
 Love sold the property in 1971, and the grand hotel slowly deteriorated.
 The hotel was destroyed by fire in 1991, and the property was purchased for economic development in 1993.
 In 2013, the Governor of Mississippi and Biloxi city officials announced plans for a minor league baseball park to be built on the site of the former Buena Vista Hotel.
 MGM Park opened on June 6, 2015, as the home field for the Biloxi Shuckers baseball team.

 Edgewater Gulf Hotel (Biloxi)

-Designed by architects Marshall and Fox and constructed by the owners of Chicago's Edgewater Beach Hotel in 1924–26 with 400 guest rooms, the Edgewater Gulf Hotel was one of the largest on the Mississippi Gulf Coast.
+Designed by architects Marshall and Fox and constructed by the owners of Chicago's Edgewater Beach Hotel in 1924 to 1926 with 400 guest rooms, the Edgewater Gulf Hotel was one of the largest on the Mississippi Gulf Coast.
 Guests that arrived in south Mississippi by train could disembark at the rail station on the hotel grounds at Edgewater Park.
 Early advertisements promoted the hotel as an air conditioned, fireproofed structure, and the hotel's design allowed 95 percent of the rooms to have a view of the Mississippi Sound.
 In the formal dining room, guests ate on fine china atop heavy linen tablecloths with a view of the Gulf waters.
 The hotel complex was situated on 600 acres (243 hectares) that included gardens, a golf course, tennis courts, and a glass-enclosed swimming pool.
 The Edgewater Gulf weathered the Great Depression and attracted many post-World War II conventions which boosted its business.
 It retained its grandeur through the 1960s, but closed in 1970, unable to compete with newer hotels.
 In 1971, the grand hotel was demolished by implosion to make way for expansion of Edgewater Mall shopping center.